iapoorv01/-Code-Quest-Games-for-Change-/README.md

 Make decisions based on various scenarios to promote sustainable practices and conservation.

 ### 5. Ocean Cleanup Snake Game
 Help clean the oceans by playing a twist on the classic Snake game, featuring quotes from environmental leaders to inspire action.
+Don't forget to change the API key in the **snake.py** file before starting the game!

 ### 6. Eco Warrior
 Dodge polluted vehicles and clean the city to become an eco warrior, making a difference one clean-up at a time.